Debraj1294/Salary-Increament/README.md

 # Salary-Increament
-# Problem Statement : Increase salary by 5000 if current salary is greater than 25000
-# by using Javascript
+Problem Statement : Increase salary by 5000 if current salary is greater than 25000 by using Javascript looping the objects inside array.